Jazz Casual: Paul Winter/Bola Sete and Vince Guaraldi

 Jazz Casual: Paul Winter/Bola Sete and Vince Guaraldi is a live performance album featuring performances by saxophonist Paul Winter, guitarist Bola Sete and pianist Vince Guaraldi, released in 2001 by Koch Jazz.
-The release contains two separate episodes of the National Educational Television Jazz Casual television show that aired in March and September of 1963.
+The release contains two separate episodes of the National Educational Television Jazz Casual television show that aired in March and September 1963.

 Track listing

 Personnel

 Credits adapted from CD liner notes.